judsonlmoore/judsonlmoore.com/_posts/travel/2017-09-05-expat-sandwich-podcast.markdown

 ---
 title:			The Expat Sandwich Podcast features my story of serving humanity.
 date:			2017-09-05 10:00:58 Z
-categories:		Adventure
+categories:		adventure
-tags:			interview
+tags:			interview, podcast, travel
-  - podcast
-  - Travel
 author:			judsonlmoore
 excerpt:		The Expat Sandwich Podcast features Americans living abroad and the crazy but interesting lives they lead.
 I share stories from my travels and work in humanitarian service in the season 2 opener.
 layout:			post
 image:			../assets/images/